spcl/dace/doc/sdfg/ir.rst

 Transient property, aliasing assumptions.
 Allocation lifetime

-Views and references, see below.
+Views and references, see :ref:`below <viewref-lang>`.

 .. _sdfg-symbol:

 Symbols
 ~~~~~~~~
 Scalars vs. symbols

+The SDFG symbol storage and what it means.
+We say that a symbol that does not have a defined value is a *free symbol*.

 .. _sdfg-memlet: